52 Ways to Grow Your Rent Roll

 51. Advertise on billboards

-Old-fashioned advertising can still be a great way to attract customers. just ensure you are particular about where your billboard is placed and think of the benefits compared to the cost, get to know all the option the Super Cheap Signs team offers you.
+Old-fashioned advertising like billboard marketing can still be a great way to attract customers.
+Just ensure you are particular about where your billboard is placed and think of the benefits compared to the cost, get to know all the option the Super Cheap Signs team offers you.

 52. Advertise in the local paper